 Does gap insurance cover engine failure?

-No. Gap insurance does not cover any repairs.
+No, gap insurance does not cover mechanical breakdowns, like engine failure or a broken transmission.
 It only covers you when your car cannot be repaired because it was stolen or totaled.
-Gap insurance pays for the difference between your car’s actual cash value and the amount you still owe on your loan or lease.
+Gap insurance pays for the difference between your car’s actual cash value and the amount you still owe on your loan or your leasing.

 Does gap insurance cover DUI accidents?